The Pulse of K-Entertainment

 #Park Min-young#Hook Entertainment#K-Entertainment Scandal#Kwon Jin Young#Lee Seung-gi#Entertainment Industry#Korean Court

 Hook Entertainment (훅엔터테인먼트) CEO Kwon Jin-young (권진영) received a two-year prison sentence, suspended for four years, on April 3, 2026, after being convicted of embezzling approximately 4 billion won ($2.65 million USD) in company funds over a decade.
 The ruling was handed down by the 12th Criminal Division of the Seoul Southern District Court under Presiding Judge Park Jong-ryeol, according to Chosun Ilbo's report on the verdict.
 Kwon was convicted on charges of embezzlement and breach of trust under South Korea's Act on the Aggravated Punishment of Specific Economic Crimes.
-The court noted that while the defendant admitted to all charges and fully remedied damages through repayment and court deposits, the decade-long misuse of company funds constituted a serious offense that could not be treated lightly.
-For the K-entertainment industry, the case closes one chapter of a scandal that erupted in late 2022 when allegations surfaced that Hook had failed to pay music royalties to its biggest star.
-The verdict leaves questions unanswered about whether a suspended sentence is a sufficient deterrent for financial abuse of power at Korea's talent agencies.
+According to Maeil Business Newspaper's court coverage, the personal spending at issue ranged from luxury shopping and family travel to furniture purchases and insurance premium payments.
+The court said the defendant admitted to all charges and fully remedied damages through repayment and court deposits, but still found that a decade-long diversion of company money could not be treated lightly.

 What Kwon Jin-young Was Convicted Of